 Global presence, local expertise - find out what sets us apart.

 Join thousands of traders who choose a mobile-first broker for trading the markets.

 Get $25,000 of virtual funds and prove your skills in real market conditions.

 Take positions on global indices from just 0.4 points

-We are authorized and regulated by FCA and ASIC
+We are authorized and regulated by multiple regulators such as FCA, FSA, CySEC and ASIC

 An index is made up of a group of shares and is used to track the performance of a country’s economy, a market sector or an exchange.